dottjt/plastic/chapters/05-date.md

 "It's just a joke," I remarked, a light teaser of things to come, hoping to sound lost in my own intellectuality, obviously inundated in an air of desperation I'd simply accepted as the lonely cousin following me around everywhere.
 Undeniably I'd softened to her

 ### Walk down the promenade

+I embraced myself for a foul night of flavoured tinnitus and unmarked glory holes.
+Ready to impress her paper-thin waist with a good ol' whack-a-moleay.

 The harbor atmosphere, caulked in the silhouette of a family galore, witnessing a domestic episode of "dad knows best", was suitably romantic, if not a touch endearing.
 As I looked up at the night sky, it was clear that the clouds were amiss in their treachery, shrouding their eerie ways into the whispering wind and creeping shadows, lurking and melding themselves into our fragmented movement refracting against the crayon river below.
 Thankfully it was just enough to convince her to hold my hand, something which I'd been thinking about since we first met.